-DEADLINE ALERT: Wrap Technologies Investors With Losses Greater Than $50,000 Encouraged to Contact Kehoe Law Firm, P.C.
+DEADLINE ALERT: WRAP TECHNOLOGIES INVESTORS WITH LOSSES GREATER THAN $50,000 ENCOURAGED TO CONTACT KEHOE LAW FIRM, P.C.

-/EIN News/ -- PHILADELPHIA, Oct.
-28, 2020 (GLOBE NEWSWIRE) -- Kehoe Law Firm, P.C. is investigating potential securities claims on behalf of investors of Wrap Technologies, Inc. (“Wrap” or the “Company”) (NASDAQ: WRTC) to determine whether the Company engaged in securities fraud or other unlawful business practices.
+INVESTORS OF WRAP TECHNOLOGIES HAVE UNTIL NOVEMBER 23, 2020 TO MOVE THE COURT TO SERVE AS LEAD PLAINTIFFCALIFORNIA, USA, October 28, 2020 /EINPresswire.com/ -- PHILADELPHIA, PA -- Kehoe Law Firm, P.C. is investigating potential securities claims on behalf of investors of Wrap Technologies, Inc. (“Wrap” or the “Company”) (NASDAQ: WRTC) to determine whether the Company engaged in securities fraud or other unlawful business practices.

 INVESTORS OF WRAP TECHNOLOGIES HAVE UNTIL NOVEMBER 23, 2020 TO MOVE THE COURT TO SERVE AS LEAD PLAINTIFF.
 To be a member of the class action, you do not need to take any action at this time; you may retain counsel of your choice; or you can take no action and remain an absent member of the class action.
 No class has yet been certified in the above action.
 Until a class is certified, you are not represented by counsel, unless you retain an attorney.
 An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.